 Where Can You Invest in Bonds?

 Some brokerage accounts allow you to buy bonds directly.
 However, this may not be the most efficient way for individuals to invest.
 It usually makes sense to buy bonds through a fund.
-Here are a few options.
+Here are a few options if you're wondering how to invest in bonds.

 1. ETFs and Mutual Funds Bonds